benwiz/graphics/README.md

   - Find more pre-trained models and add them to the website
   - Make the website pretty
   - Try to train my own models
+    - I may be able to have just 1 or 2 target images, like pikachu and do the training on the mac.
+It doesn't need to be a very good model
     - I may need to hire an nVidia GPU
   - Consider if/when it will be worth it to offer a "purchase" feature